-a.
+Indicative content Guidance a.
 Processing under the authority of a controller or processor.
 Candidates should be able to explain the requirements concerning the processing of personal data on the instructions of the controller.

-5.4 Explain what a Data Processing Contract/Agreement is and when it would be necessary in a controller-processor arrangement.
+5.4 Explain what is in a contract with a processor and when it would be necessary.

 - a.
-What a data processing contract/agreement is and when it is required. - b.
-What should be included in a data processing contract/agreement. - c.
+When is a contract with a processor required. - b.
+What should be included in a contract with a processor. - c.
 The arrangements required for sub-processors.

-Candidates should be able to explain the legal agreements required when a controller uses a processor to process personal data on their behalf and the UK GDPR stipulations around what needs to be included in such an agreement.
+Candidates should be able to explain the legal contracts required when a controller uses a processor to process personal data on their behalf and the UK GDPR stipulations around what needs to be included in such a contract.
 The candidate should also be aware of the arrangements that are required if a processor engages a sub-processor.

-6. INTERNATIONAL DATA TRANSFERS UNDER EU AND UK GDPR.
-(2.5%)

-6.1 Recognise the general principles for transferring personal data to third countries from both the UK and the EU and illustrate what issues might arise from each of the following mechanisms.
+- 6. INTERNATIONAL DATA TRANSFERS UNDER EU AND UK GDPR.
+(2.5%) - 6.1 Recognise the general principles for transferring personal data to third countries from both the UK and the EU and illustrate what issues might arise from each of the following mechanisms.

 - a.
 The impact of data transfers to and from the European Economic Area as a result of Brexit. - b.
-Post-Brexit adequacy regarding transfers under EU GDPR. - c.
-Post-Brexit adequacy regarding transfers under the Law Enforcement Directive. - d.
-Demonstrate a knowledge of the concept of "restricted transfers" and the mechanisms/ safeguards for ensuring these are undertaken lawfully.
+Post-Brexit adequacy regarding transfers under EU GDPR. - Demonstrate a knowledge of the concept of "restricted transfers" and the mechanisms/ safeguards for ensuring these are undertaken lawfully.